Case Interview Checklist and Rubric Prep

 Pick the rubric lens you want to test

-Do not wait until the end to decide how you are measuring the rep. Use a simple lens based on the owner rubric: structure, math, communication, judgment, and synthesis.
+Do not wait until the end to decide how you are measuring the rep. Use a simple lens based on the interviewer rubric: structure, math, communication, judgment, and synthesis.
 That is enough.
 You do not need a giant form.

 If you want the broader partner-style view, skim case interview scoring rubric first, then use this page to make that rubric actionable in practice.